HyeonuPark/Snark-lang/Reference.md

 You can freely insert `_` characters between numbers to improve readability.
 Hexadecimal, octal, binary and scientific representation are also supported.

-Note that `_` prefixed numbers are treated as normal identifier.

 - `42`

 - `0xFF`